liangk7/CarND-Term1-Project3/writeup.md

 - batch size: increase of this parameter will result in an inability to generalize which produces a lower quality model.

 #### Training data
+Since the training data is a compilation of image trios gathered

 ---